pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 credit counter is non-negative, the frame is transmitted immediately.
 If the credit counter is negative, the frame is held back until the credit counter becomes non-negative.

-By controlling the transmission of frames based on credits, CBS introduces gaps between frames, smoothing the traffic and providing opportunities for higher-priority traffic to be transmitted.
-This helps in reducing latency and jitter.

 .. **V1** In INET, the credit-based shaper is implemented by the
 .. :ned:`Ieee8021qCreditBasedShaper` simple module.
 This is a packet gate module (i.e. it only passes packets when it is open),